flattool/warehouse/README.md

 - You can always open issues, PRs, and use other GitHub features here

 ## ℹ️ Important Notes:
-- Translators, I thank you very much for your interest and contributions, but as of now Warehouse is not accpeting any translation work until proper translation infrastructure is in place.
+- Translators, I thank you very much for your interest and contributions, but as of now Warehouse is not accepting any translation work until proper translation infrastructure is in place.
 - This project is still in its early stages, developed by a newcomer.
 Your understanding of potential bugs is greatly appreciated.
 - Warehouse assumes flatpak user data is located in the default directory: `~/.var/app`.
 - Warehouse does not aim to replace flatpak; it simply facilitates appropriate flatpak commands for the desired actions.
--

 ## 🛠️ Download

 <a href="https://flathub.org/apps/io.github.flattool.Warehouse" align="center">